dmp1ce/DMSS/DESIGN.md

 # Motiviation

-As secret knowledge known by only one individual becomes more valuable with the adventent of technologies Bitcoin, online identities protected by a unique password, or simply the fear of persecution for disclosing secrets, the problem exists for how to pass on those secrets once the individual dies or is mentally incapacitated.
-The motiviation of this design document is to describe how to securely and reliably share secrets to trusted individuals if the secret owner dies.
+We are in the midst of a migration of secret identifying information into digital and/or online forms.
+Examples of this would be cryptocurrency wallet keys, password login information and other cryptographic key data.
+The problem exists of how to pass this information along to trusted parties in the event of emergency or even death.
+The motivation behind this project is to design and implement an automated system for securely and reliably sharing secrets to trusted individuals as it becomes necessary.

 # Overview using an example

-DMSS consites of at least three components.
+DMSS consists of at least three components.

 - Owner
 - Medium for transporting messages